ClintH/ixfx-demos-light/remote-machine.md

 By default, the server that starts does not include websockets.
 In the Gitpod terminal, press CTRL+C to stop the server, and run `npm run ws`.

-Because the connection is encrypted, you'll have to change the websocket URL from `ws://` to `wss://`
+Because the connection is encrypted, in your sketch you'll have to change the websocket URL from `ws://` to `wss://`

 Eg: